This Is What Whales Are Betting On Xilinx

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Xilinx options trades today is 1466.88 with a total volume of 6,022.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Xilinx's big money trades within a strike price range of $100.0 to $270.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Xilinx's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Xilinx's whale trades within a strike price range from $100.0 to $260.0 in the last 30 days.

 Xilinx Option Volume And Open Interest Over Last 30 Days